India Eisley: Career

 Eisley starred as Sawa in the 2014 action film Kite, opposite Samuel L. Jackson.
 In late 2014, she filmed Social Suicide (2015), a modern retelling of Romeo and Juliet, appearing with her real-life mother Hussey, who played Mrs. Coulson, with Eisley playing her daughter, Julia.

 In 2015, Eisley starred in the horror-thriller film The Curse of Sleeping Beauty as Briar Rose.
 The same year, she was cast in the title role in the television film adaptation of the V. C. Andrews' book My Sweet Audrina for Lifetime, which aired in 2016.
 In 2017, she starred in the Netflix original film Clinical.
 In 2018, Eisley played the lead role of Maria / Airam in the psychological thriller film Look Away.

 Author Jessica Brody expressed a desire for Eisley to portray her character Seraphina in the film adaptation of her novel Unremembered.
 Hollywood casting director Michelle Levy was first to recommend Eisley for the role.

 In 2019, Eisley starred as Fauna Hodel in the six-part limited series I Am the Night, which is based on Hodel's memoir, One Day She'll Darken.
 The series premiered on January 27, 2019, on TNT.
 In 2020, she played Tillie Gardner in the film Dead Reckoning.
 In 2021, she played Lucy in the film Every Breath You Take.

 Personal life

 Eisley enjoys cooking.
-As of February 2025, Eisley was dating actor Henry Thomas.
+As of February 2025, Eisley is dating actor Henry Thomas.